Graduate Student Colloquium

 The first section of the workshop is titled, “From Draft to Press: Jump Starting Your Publication Agenda.”
 The presenters will share practical tips tailored to graduate students, including preparing a publishable manuscript, selecting a suitable journal for your manuscript, submitting to your selected journal, communicating with editors, and responding to reviewer comments for your revision.
 The panel members also will address higher potential acceptance bars that sometimes exist for submissions that are made by students who have no faculty co-authorship, distinguishing between assigned graduate coursework and independent publications (including how to finesse those differences), considering which types of publications will assist in the future faculty job search, how to identify these suitable journals in the search, and juggling the responsibilities of a student with the necessity to determine when a manuscript has been properly and adequately prepared for submission.
 Discussion will be encouraged and the floor will open for Q/A.

 The colloquium's second section will include a talk titled, "Ethics and Authorship: A Graduate Student's Guide to Open Negotiations," during which presenters will delve into the opportunities and challenges students may face when negotiating authorship with co-authors.

+In summary, you will find the colloquium to be interesting, informative, and productive toward potentially becoming published.
 Among other valuable activities during your time at the upcoming research conference, we hope you will prioritize attendance at the colloquium.
-We promise for it to be engaging and we look forward to making your acquaintance.
+The workshops promise to be engaging and we look forward to making your acquaintance.

-About the Presenters
+About the Organizing Presenter